spinnaker/dcd-spec/PIPELINE_TEMPLATES.md

   parent templates have defined.
   * `template`: A reference to the Template that the Configuration is applied against.
 See the Template Loaders section below for more information.
+  * `imports`: An optional reference to Templates that defined Modules and Partials for reuse.
+Imported Templates will not include stages.
 * `configuration`: Pipeline configuration with a 1-1 mapping as you'd see in the Spinnaker UI.
 The `inherit` field is an explicit list of keys (e.g. `triggers`, `parameters`) that the configuration should inherit from parent templates.
 By